locationtech/geowave/README.md

 Software source code previously released under an open source license and then modified by NGA staff is considered a "joint work" (see *17 USC  101*); it is partially copyrighted, partially public domain, and as a whole is protected by the copyrights of the non-government authors and must be released according to the terms of the original open source license.

+##In the News###
+Information Week, [Federal IT Innovation Depends On Being Open](http://www.informationweek.com/government/open-government/federal-it-innovation-depends-on-being-open/a/d-id/1297521), 7/24/2014 mentions GeoWave.

 ## *Ultra* Quickstart

 ### Dependencies: Software and Versions